 It also has powerful libraries like pandas and sci-kit-learn, which can help with complex statistical tasks such as sentiment analysis or predictive modeling.

-Python is well supported by third-party packages such as Apache Airflow, which can use to create scalable and reliable data pipelines.
+Third-party packages such as Apache Airflow well support Python, which can be used to create scalable and reliable data pipelines.

 Apache Airflow is an open-source workflow management system in Python that allows users to design, schedule, execute, monitor, and control their data processing projects from a single interface.